Comments from Expert Advisory Committee

 - Patients who have breakthrough infections with urine cultures confirming resistance to the prophylactic agent, should have their prophylaxis stopped (exposure to antibiotic without benefit) and a clinical review to discuss ongoing management and/or need for referral.
 A urine culture is recommended for any breakthrough UTI due to the high risk of resistance.

 - An Antibiotic UTI Prophylaxis Audit Tool has been created to support GPs/healthcare professionals monitoring their patients on UTI prophylaxis.

 Discussing patient concerns about stopping prophylaxis

-- Patients may, understandably, feel anxious about returning to suffering recurrent UTIs.
+- Patients may, understandably, feel anxious about returning to suffering recurrent UTIs when prophylaxis is stopped.
 However after a prolonged period of antibiotic prophylaxis, many patients can stop without a return of symptoms.